-I was raised on a farm about ten miles out of town, and town (the county seat) was less than two thousand in population.
-Any town larger was about 40 minutes away, and that town had a population of about six to eight thousand at the time.
-It was across the border in Missouri.
-The region was rural, scrub farm land with more trees and rocks than pasture, and it was almost totally white in human population.
-As a matter of fact, I was fourteen years old when I saw my first black person in the flesh.
-It was on a trip to Kansas City, arranged by my aunt and uncle who lived in Independence, near Kansas City, at the time.
-I never saw another black person in the flesh until I went to college at the age of eighteen.
-Yet, my grandparents were not prejudiced, and I have written about this in other blog posts.
-My childrens’ books were the Uncle Remus stories, and I was raised to respect all races the same.
-It was not until I was almost an adult that I understood why there was no prejudice in my family even though I had been raised in an ocean of white.
-Finally, I put two and two together, and remembered my grandmother talking about going “to the bottoms” to pick cotton when their children were small.
-The hill people of Arkansas (Ozarks people) called the flat lands down around West Memphis “the bottoms”.
-During the Great Depression, people did whatever they could to survive, and hill people would go down to work in the cotton fields of east Arkansas near Memphis: the bottoms.
-This meant that my grandparents tugged a cotton sack right along next to black people.
-Therefore, they saw themselves as equals, and I had Uncle Remus stories for my childrens’ books because of the influence of black culture on my family.
+Although that one uncle was a bigot, my grandparents, who had raised me, were not prejudiced, and I have written about this in other blog posts.
+They read children’s books to me that were Uncle Remus's stories, and I was raised to respect all races the same.
+I had never questioned why I was educated about Uncle Remus's stories from an early age, I simply accepted it.
+It was not until I was almost an adult that I understood why there was no racism with my grandparents even though I had been raised in an ocean of white.
+Finally, I put two and two together and remembered my grandmother talking about going “to the bottoms” to pick cotton when their children were small.
+They had raised five children in the scrubland of the Ozarks during the Great Depression.
+The hill people of Arkansas at the time called the flat lands down around West Memphis “the bottoms.”
+During the Depression, people did whatever they could to survive, and some hill people would go down to work in the cotton fields in the bottoms of east Arkansas near Memphis where the land was flat and better suited to grow cotton.
+I concluded that this meant that my grandparents tugged a cotton sack right along next to black people.
+Therefore, they saw themselves as equals, and I had Uncle Remus stories for my children’s books because of the influence of black culture on my grandparents.

 There is actually a legitimate reason for whites to have fear.
-First of all, it is not a matter of if, but when whites will become a minority, and it will be soon.
-European whites only make up 8% of the total world population as it is now, anyway.
+First, it is not a matter of if, but when whites will become a minority in America, and it will be soon.
+European whites only make up 8% of the total world population as it is now.
 Whites of European heritage make up 62% of the current population of the United States, but projections say that by the year 2065 that will fall to 46% of the population.
-Whites will be outnumbered, and out voted by what have previously been considered minorities.
-It is projected that by the year 2020, current minority groups will make up the majority of American school aged children, and since 2010, there has been up to a 20% drop of white populations in 46 states.
-Hispanics are getting the brunt of the current backlash because of illegal immigration.
-However, Hispanics are just the current scapegoat.
-This may be in part due to the fact that at the present time, there are more foreign-born Hispanics in the United States than Hispanics born in the United States, and the numbers are rising.
-Illegal Hispanics come here, have babies, the babies are automatically U.S. citizens, and this plants the seeds for a takeover of America by Hispanic populations.
+Whites will be outnumbered, and outvoted by what has previously been oppressed minorities.
+One of the greatest fears of whites is that those minorities will unite against them.
+What if, African Americans, Native Americans, Hispanics, Asians, and LGBTQIA+ come together as a unified force?
+They could take over!
+Oh, no!
+Currently, over half of school-aged children from pre-K to the eighth grade are minorities.
+Since 2010, there has been up to a 20% drop in white populations in 46 states.
+Hispanics and LGBTQIA+ are getting the brunt of the current attacks on minorities.
+However, they are merely the current scapegoat.
+The idea is to divide and conquer and if enough fear can be generated that Hispanics are going to come across the border and take over America or that gay people molest children, this serves the agenda of the Alt-right.
+It matters not if it is false, it can still be used as propaganda to influence those who don’t take the time to think it through or educate themselves about the truth.
+As well, there are those who defend their ignorance and refuse to even listen to the truth.
+At the present time, there are more foreign-born Hispanics in the United States than Hispanics who were born in the United States, and the numbers are rising.
+Illegal Hispanics come here and have babies, the babies are automatically U.S. citizens, and this plants the seeds for a takeover of America by Hispanic populations.
 This scares the hell out of the American white establishment.
+Never mind that what is really going on is a refugee crisis when people are willing to take their families across thousands of miles in the hope of having a better life because life in their own country is a hellscape.
 Yet, at the present time, there are still ten states in America that are about 90% white in population.
 Those include Maine, Vermont, New Hampshire, West Virginia, Iowa, Wyoming, Idaho, Montana, Kentucky, and North Dakota.
 The region I came from in the Ozarks is still about 92% white, and I am one of those whites.
-With family names like Dover, Applegate, Lennox and Todd, it would be pretty difficult to deny my European white heritage, nor would I want to.
-There is absolutely nothing wrong with being proud of who you are, and being proud of your heritage, no matter who you are.
+As a matter of fact, my DNA report said, “White, whiter, and whitest.”
+According to that, there is not a single DNA molecule in my body that doesn’t fall under the category of European white, and there is absolutely nothing wrong with being proud of who you are and being proud of your heritage, no matter who you are.
+It is okay to be proud of being white, but it is not okay for any race or factions within that race to oppress another.

-So, why does white fear exist?
-There is a fear, and many Alt-Right and white nationalists have expressed this, that a movement is underfoot to wipe out European white heritage in America.
-It doesn’t matter if it is not true.
-Since fear is a fantasy that something bad is going to happen, it is never rational.
-In my opinion this fear relates to something my Grandmother used to say, “Turn-about is fair play.”
-Another old parable is, “Sauce for the goose is sauce for the gander.”
-Whites are simply afraid that the tables will be turned, and they may have good reason for that fear.
-There are already some whites who are reporting that they have experienced prejudice and discrimination.
 So, the tables may be turning, but turning the tables is kind of normal in human behavior.
-For example, when I was a kid, my uncle Ray used to abuse and mistreat me.
+For example, when I was a kid, my Uncle Ray used to abuse and mistreat me.
 That went on until I grew into my teens, at which point I turned on him, and beat the crap out of him.
-It is not uncommon for abusive parents to have abuse turned on them by their children, after those kids grow old enough to have the ability to dish it back.
+It is not uncommon for abusive parents to have abuse turned on them by their children after those kids grow old enough to have the ability to dish it back.
 In extreme cases, children of abusers may actually murder their abusers.
 I eventually forgave my uncle, but he had already learned not to mess with me again.
 Those who have been bullied are likely to turn on and reduce their bullies to victims once they have gained enough strength to do so.
+Yet bullies having a narcissistic bent, play the victim and gaslight when their abusive behavior is confronted.
 History shows that oppressed cultures in revolution are often quite cruel to their former oppressors once they gain control.
 Since some of the biggest oppressors in history have been European whites, there may be good reason to fear.

 Mature ethics and morality do not allow for the kind of thinking that generates prejudice.
 It does not matter which ethnic group or race is in authority, the phenomenon of prejudice can still occur.
 It is not necessarily a white thing.
 The aphrodisiac of the power illusion is something that many succumb to, and once they have it, they are terrified of letting it go for they know what atrocities they, and their own committed in order to keep it, and they assume that others, if in authority, will do the same.
 It is human nature to project onto others that which we most despise within ourselves, and to assume that others, given the chance, will behave as we behaved.
+Projection works like this: If I am a liar, I assume others are liars.
+If I am greedy, I assume others are greedy.
+If I victimize others, I assume others will victimize me, at least if they get the chance.
 White fear is the fear of being treated as we have historically treated others.